 Our results are supported by the recent data showing that households debt repayments have fallen behind in 2021 and in 2022.
-The prolonged uncertainty over the pandemic and the associated restrictions has adversely affected household finances and in particular household debt repayments.
-This is the case for the first lock down.
-However, as the lock downs are lifted it appears that the COVID-19 shocks are diminishing, and household financial data converge to the levels prior to the pandemic albeit with some lags.
+The prolonged uncertainty over the pandemic and the associated credit and lending restrictions, whilst in recent months hikes in interest rates increase the cost of household borrowing, have adversely affected household finances and in particular household debt repayments.